SuperFlyTV/GraphicsDataDefinition/README.md

 ## GDD Types

+A **GDD Type** is an extension of one of the basic types described above, intended to be displayed to the user in a certain way.

+The GDD Type is identified by the `gddType` property, a string on the form `"basic-type/advanced-type"`, containing more and more specialized GDD Types, separated by `"/"`.

+The GDD Types are designed in such a way to allow _graceful drgradation_.
+If a GUI doesn't support the display of a specific GDD Type (such as `gddType: "multi-line/rich-formatted-text"`), it will instead pick the next best thing (`gddType: "multi-line"`, or perhaps even the most basic `type: "string"`).

-Here follows a list of the GDD Types, which provides more advanced functionality in GUIs.
+Below follows a list of the GDD Types, which provides more advanced functionality in GUIs.

-_Not all of these types are supported by all GUIs.
-If a type is not supported, the GUI will degrade gracefully to the next_

 Note: All `type`-properties below can be defined as optional by defining it as `["myType", "null"]`.